TakafulDAO/takaturn/README.md

 3. Deploy
     + `yarn deploy`.
 Run all deploy scripts on local
     + Check every script for deploy on the desired network
+    + To deploy on private networks:
+        + Add the rpc to the .env
+        + Run `yarn deploy:takadao:mocks`
+        + Take the addresses of the recently deployed contracts from the deployments directory
+        + Paste this addresses on the directory ~utils/_networks.js in the corresponding chain id
+        + Run `yarn deploy:takadao`
+        + Take the address of the recently deployed diamond from the deployments directory
+        + Paste this address on the _networks file in the corresponding chain id
+        + Now the staging tests can be made

 ## Contribute
 Contribute by creating a gas optimization or no risk issue through github issues.